 Please keep in mind that the tree supply in northern Illinois is very low and some species may not be available in the sizes or quantities needed for the

-Cost Share reforestation planting is scheduled to begin again in May 2018, to replace Ash trees in the order that they were removed.
+Cost Share reforestation planting is scheduled to begin again in the spring, to replace Ash trees in the order that they were removed.
 In an effort to expedite reforestation, the Village is continuing to offer a cost-share option to any resident that wishes to have their tree planted sooner than what is otherwise scheduled.
 If a resident desires to take advantage of this program, the resident shall pay a percentage of the replacement cost for an approximately 2-inch diameter tree.
 Participants will receive a letter in the mail requesting their first and second selections when ordering trees to increase the chances that a tree of your choice will be available.

 The EAB Program

 The highest priority is to remove hazardous or potentially hazardous trees from the urban forest.
 Dead trees will be scheduled according to the order in which they are found, with the most hazardous trees receiving priority and being removed at the earliest possible time.
 Trees which have a 50% canopy loss will also be scheduled for removal.
 Due to budget constraints and the enormous task of removing the massive number of predicted dead trees, it may be necessary to defer removals for several months.
 Privately owned dead trees will need to be removed by the resident.
-Please refer to the arborist

 Village inspectors will make every effort to notify private property owners, including single family